DikshantArunSable/My-Portfolio/readme.md

 • Used "Animate On Scroll" library For Animation Purpose.

-• Icons are used from Font Awesome.
+• Icons are used from remix Icons.

-• Used Google's "Grotesk" font.
+• Used Google's "Inter" font.
 ## Screenshots

 ![App Screenshot](ss.jpeg)